burz/tap/README.md

-taps - An OpenGL based 3D game engine
+tap - An OpenGL based 3D game engine
 =====================================

 Author: Anthony Burzillo

 ******

-tap is a 3D game engine I wrote during the summer of 2012.
+tap is a 3D game engine that I wrote during the summer of 2012.
 I started out programming the basic math libraries and made it about as far as a naive scene graph.

-# Executables
+## Executables

 Currently tap only works on linux (Only tested on Ubuntu; OSX compiles but does not display anything).